Makers and SoC’s (UPDATED)

 Re: Cypress PSoC

 On the Cypress front, the newer PSoC® 6 family is up and coming and will be fun to use in the future, but due to the currently available packages from vendors, the “6” series of parts is not as easily used in Maker projects or small run manufacturing.
-In addition, the series 6 SOC’s from Cypress have fewer Digital and Analog internals than the 5 (but add a processor and some other components), making it more difficult to do some Maker projects.
+In addition, the series 6 SOC’s from Cypress have fewer Digital and Analog Blocks than the 5 (but adds a processor and some other components), making it more difficult to do some Maker projects.

-I plan to give usage highlights for the PSOC and tip and tricks I have picked up, both for analog design as well as digital and software.
+I plan to give usage highlights for the PSOC5 and tip and tricks I have picked up, both for analog design as well as digital and software.
 I am fairly old, having written my first line of code in 1968, with my first system design in 1978, and I hope to be able to give insights that I rarely find published on other blogs.

 I am working on a complex project at the moment.
 It is amazing how home project tend to grow in size.
-In future writings, I will try to show you what to do to make it easier for you when designing and implementing Mixed Signal projects combined with the processing power of a fast MCU.
+In future writings, I will try to show you what to do to make it easier for you when designing and implementing Mixed Signal projects combined with the processing power of a decently fast MCU.

 I hope you enjoy!